The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Introduction

-The use of automated decision systems by governments and corporations is rapidly expanding into ever more consequential and sensitive domains \parencite{Rahwan19,Whittaker18Report}.
-What is particularly insidious about the expanding use of automated decision making is the \textit{invisibility} of the proliferation \parencite{Campolo17}.
+‘Automated decision systems’ are a particular mode of implementing AI which use classifications and predictions produced by expert systems or machine learning algorithms to make decisions \textit{autonomously}.\footnote{It is difficult to more precisely define ‘automated decision systems’ because they are specific to context and purpose \parencite{Reisman18AlgoImpactAssess}.
+For example, Reisman and colleagues define predictive policing automated decision systems as “any systems, tools, or algorithms that attempt to predict crime trends and recommend the allocation of policing resources” (p.
+13).
+A definition adapted for health could be: \textit{any systems, tools, or algorithms that attempt to predict individual or population health trends or states, and decide the allocation of health resources or specific interventions}.
+This definition distinguishes automated decision systems from computerised decision \textit{support} systems \parencite[e.g.,][]{Catho21}, which are intended to guide clinician-in-the-loop decision-making.
+Automated decision systems would also be a higher risk categorisation in the FDA's emerging regulatory framework for artificial intelligence or machine learning-based software-as-a-medical device \parencite{FDA20}.} Such systems are already prevalent in a broad range of sectors, including loan and credit card applications, algorithmic trading, drone warfare, immigration, criminal justice, policing, job applications, education, university entry, utilities network management, and social welfare \parencite{Angwin16,Campolo17,Knight17,Lecher18,Rahwan19,Reisman18AlgoImpactAssess,Laplante20}.
+Their use by governments and corporations is rapidly expanding into ever more consequential and sensitive domains \parencite{Rahwan19,Whittaker18Report}.
+And what is particularly insidious about the expanding use of automated decision making is the \textit{invisibility} of their proliferation \parencite{Campolo17}.
 Crawford and colleagues write: “In many cases, people are unaware that a machine, and not a human process, is making life-defining decisions.” \parencite*[p.
 23]{Crawford16Report} In addition, people tend to become rapidly habituated to advances in AI performance, leading to creeping normalisation.
 Contributing to this normalisation is the tendency for AI to have an ever-evolving definition as \textit{what is not yet possible} \parencite{Kurzweil05}.\footnote{Indeed, Tesler’s theorem – attributed to the computer scientist Larry Tesler – is that: “AI is whatever hasn’t been done yet.” \parencite[p.
 7]{Bughin17}.
 Pioneering AI researcher John McCarthy also had a similar saying: “As soon as it works, no one calls it AI anymore.” \parencite{Meyer11}.} Mundanity, invisibility, and habituation are enabling automated decision systems to proliferate unseen.